SherineAwad/bitbybit/lncRNA.rst

 =============================================

-Here we will use lncScore, check :doc:`installation` for installation tips.
+Here we will use lncScore, check :doc:`installation`  `Install lncScore`_ for installation tips.

 We use MyTranscripts.fa which contains our transcript in fasta format ::